Digital twinning of self-sensing structures using the statistical finite element method

 where~$\sigma_r$ is a scaling factor and~$\ell_r$ is a lengthscale parameter.
 Although the Euclidean squared-distance~\mbox{$\| \vec x - \vec x' \|^2$} has been used, in structural mechanics it may be more appropriate to use the squared geodesic distance~\citep{scarth2019random}.

-The position and displacement vectors~$\vec x$ and~$\vec u (\vec x)$ are discretised in the weak form~\eqref{eq:weak} using basis functions obtained from Catmull-Clark subdivision surfaces~\citep{Cirak:2000aa,zhang2018subdivision}.
-The weak form~\eqref{eq:weak} depends on the curvature so that the FE basis functions must be smooth, or in other words, must have square-integrable second derivatives.
+The position and displacement vectors~$\vec x$ and~$\vec u (\vec x)$ in the weak form~\eqref{eq:weak} are discretised using basis functions obtained from Catmull-Clark subdivision surfaces~\citep{Cirak:2000aa,zhang2018subdivision}.
+The weak form~\eqref{eq:weak} depends on the curvature so that the FE basis functions must be smooth or, in other words, must have square-integrable second derivatives.
 Subdivision surfaces are the generalisation of B-splines from computer-aided geometric design (CAGD) to unstructured meshes and provide smooth basis functions for discretising the position and displacement vectors~$\vec x$ and~$\vec u(\vec x)$.
 The resulting FE approach is referred to as isogeometric analysis~\citep{Hughes:2005aa} and allows one to use the same representation for geometric design and analysis.
-Without going into further details, the subdivision basis functions~$\phi_i(\theta^1, \, \theta^2)$ furnish the two approximants
+Without going into further detail, the subdivision basis functions~$\phi_i(\theta^1, \, \theta^2)$ furnish the two approximants

-where~$\vec x_i$ is the coordinate and~$\vec u_i$ is the displacement of the FE node with the index~$i$ and $(\theta^1, \, \theta^2)$ are parametric coordinates.
-The summations in~\eqref{eq:approx} are over all the nodes in the FE mesh.
+where~$\vec x_i$ is the coordinate and~$\vec u_i$ is the displacement of the FE node with the index~$i$ and $(\theta^1, \, \theta^2)$ are the parametric coordinates.
+The sums in~\eqref{eq:approx} are over all the nodes in the FE mesh.
 After introducing~\eqref{eq:approx} into the weak form~\eqref{eq:weak} and numerically evaluating the integrals the linear system of equations

 is obtained.
 Herein,~$\ary A$ is the stiffness matrix, $\ary u$ is the nodal displacement vector and the force vector~$\ary f$ has the multivariate Gaussian density